-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Patterson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Patterson is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Patterson who work in office and administrative support (13.85%), management occupations (9.48%), and sales jobs (8.19%).
+Patterson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Patterson is a city of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Patterson who work in office and administrative support (10.52%), management occupations (10.29%), and sales jobs (8.99%).

-One of the nice things about Patterson is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Patterson is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Patterson is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Patterson in 2010 was $21,636, which is middle income relative to Louisiana and the nation.
-This equates to an annual income of $86,544 for a family of four.
+The per capita income in Patterson in 2010 was $21,131, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $84,524 for a family of four.
 However, Patterson contains both very wealthy and poor people as well.

 The most common language spoken in Patterson is English.
 Other important languages spoken here include Spanish and French.